Free Case Review (267) 651-7945

 However, you should never risk your safety or trust them to have your best interests in mind.
 If you suspect you are being stalked, harassed, or otherwise targeted by illegal activity, report it to the police.

-Does Settling My Case End Surveillance?
+Does Settling Your Case End Surveillance?

 If you settle your case and the insurance company is no longer paying benefits or trying to defend against your claim, they will usually stop surveillance.
 They might continue keeping an eye on you if they suspect you induced them into a settlement through fraud, but they usually won’t sign an agreement in the first place if they think it’s fraudulent.